 That Vazirani understands the subject is putting it lightly.
-At Lakme Fashion Week, he is at the helm of ‘Sustainable Fashion Day’, which focuses on shows and panel discussions on ethical fashion (the theme for Summer-Resort 2018 was craft practices in the Northeast, organised in collaboration with the United Nations).
+At Lakme Fashion Week, he is at the helm of ‘Sustainable Fashion Day’ that focuses on shows and panel discussions on ethical fashion.
 He was also instrumental in curating ‘Indian Pastoralists’, a showcase at London Fashion Week, 2017, which won the Best Country Award.

-Lifestyle Asia spoke with Vazirani about sustainability in the Indian context, the current fashionscape and his favourite labels.
+Lifestyle Asia India spoke with Vazirani about sustainability in the Indian context, the current fashionscape, and his favourite labels.

 The industry and consumers are yet to fully awaken to core realities that make fashion one of the most polluting industries on the planet.
-As a result, we continue to make choices in an ignorant state.
 There aren’t strict regulations or policies to monitor the impact of fashion we create, both as producers and consumers.
-If every cheap T-shirt sold has a warning label indicating the thousands of liters of water it has consumed apart from chemicals while being produced, we will think twice before buying them indiscriminately.
+If every cheap T-shirt sold has a warning label indicating the thousands of litres of water it has consumed apart from chemicals while being produced, we will think twice before buying them indiscriminately.

 Being sustainable is all about being viable.
 It means creating fashion that will endure trends and fads.
 Not being sustainable is being short-sighted.
 You could make quick gains, but your business doesn’t last.
-The concept of sustainability looks at viability for people, plant and profits.
-Be it materials, fibres, fabrics or processes involved in making textiles or a garment, such as dyeing/printing techniques, embellishing and stitching that minimise on creating toxic wastes or exploring new solutions, designers have explored the idea of sustainability.
+The concept of sustainability looks at viability for people, plant, and profits, be it materials, fibres, fabrics, or processes involved in making textiles or a garment (dyeing/printing techniques, embellishing, and stitching that minimise on creating toxic wastes).

-Being a fashion curator yourself, what do you see in a label to term it as sustainable?
+Being a fashion curator yourself, what do you see in a label to term it sustainable?

 Tell us about a few labels you admire who are taking the agenda of sustainability further?

-Rajesh Pratap Singh, Anavila, Eka, Pèro, Naushad Ali, Doodlage, Karishma Shahani Khan and Maku.
-They all practicing strong values and principles in sustainability.
+Rajesh Pratap Singh, Anavila, Eka, Pèro, Naushad Ali, Doodlage, Karishma Shahani Khan, and Maku.
+They all practice strong values and principles of sustainability.
 Also joining the league are some younger labels such as I Was A Sari, Kurio and Bombay Hemp Company.
 I am very proud of the fact that for the first time, the August 2018 Gen-Next batch of Lakmè Fashion Week had all the five chosen designers being conscious of the materials they chose to work with.
 This is a great sign of change.

 Which international label’s efforts in sustainability do you admire?

 Eileen Fisher and Patagonia from the US are great examples of brands who truly believe in sustainability and are not afraid to take bold decisions.
 At the recent Copenhagen Fashion Summit, I had the opportunity to listen to Stella McCartney in conversation with Tim Blanks of the Business of Fashion.
 I was very impressed with her views and work towards sustainability, especially on the point of not using leather and fur.
-We are also working on a project with the British Council and Fashion Revolution called ‘Crafting Futures’ for women weavers of Tripura.
-London-based Bethany Williams is part of the project and she is a sustainable designer.
-I find her extremely innovative in her techniques and ideas, especially on working with waste.
+And London-based Bethany Williams – I find her extremely innovative in her techniques and ideas, especially in working with waste.